A car accident can leave you seriously injured and unable to return to work for a specific period of time.

 If I return to work, will it ruin my case?

 Remember, your legal case is not over if you return to work.
 As a plaintiff, you have the duty to take reasonable steps to minimize your losses and going back to work in time is one way of doing it.
-By unreasonably missing time from work, you could possibly hurt your claim.
+If you start unreasonably missing time from work, you could possibly hurt your claim.
 When you return to work, you demonstrate your good work ethic and fulfill your duty to minimize losses.
 You can still claim the time you took off work in the past to recover from the injuries.
 If injuries have reduced your capacity to work, you may be able to claim future income loss.

 Can I still claim accident benefits if I return to work?

-You can still claim no fault benefits if you return to work.
+You can still claim no-fault benefits if you return to work.
 You can claim medical and rehabilitation benefits.